andyaaz/tech-news-ext/README.md

 # Tech News Feed Extension

-A simple Edge browser extension that shows the top 20 tech news articles in a clean, dark-themed interface.
+A modern Edge browser extension that shows the top 20 tech news articles in a clean, dark-themed interface.
+Opens in a new tab and can optionally be set as your new tab page.

 ## Features

-- Dark theme interface
+- Beautiful dark theme interface
 - Top 20 tech news articles from Hacker News
+- Opens in a new tab when clicking the extension icon
+- Optional new tab page setting with confirmation
+- Shows points, post time, and author
 - No login required
-- No data storage
+- Minimal data storage (just new tab preference)
-- Clean and simple UI
+- Responsive grid layout

 ## Installation